 A great foundation . . . to create on.

 The Firehouse Cultural Center, a 501c3 nonprofit organization, was first developed and sponsored as a project of the Ruskin Community Development Foundation (RCDF), a nonprofit focused on supporting the development of significant community projects.
 The desire to have such a center has long been a vision and was included in the Ruskin Community Plan.
 The Firehouse Center became a real possibility as a new fire station was being built and a community group began to envision the use of this unique property.
 A Planning & Advisory committee was convened representing a diverse range of area arts, educational, civic and business organizations, as well as artists, writers and educators to envision possibilities.
 Together they developed the concept and a proposal for the Firehouse Cultural Center, a unique hub for arts and education.
 RCDF’s proposal for the Firehouse Cultural Center was reviewed and approved by the County Commission in 2011.
-The county has sponsored necessary safety and code renovations now underway prior to it’s full time opening in 2013.
+The county sponsored necessary safety and code renovations prior to FCC’s full time opening in 2013.